 14. A deadline can be stated

 The deadline can be stated saying, “Please reply by [day/date]”.
 This will convey the urgency of reply needed from the recipient’s side.
-For long mails this works well, a recipient will have to go through the email before the set deadline.This practice is followed by the government agencies.
+For long emails this works well, a recipient will have to go through the email before the set deadline.This practice is followed by the government agencies.